mesosphere/dcos-docs-site/pages/1.13/cli/install/index.md

 # Installing the DC/OS CLI manually on Linux

-It is strongly recommended that you copy and paste the installation commands from the web interface of the cluster to which you want to connect.
+It is strongly recommended that you copy and paste the installation commands from the UI of the cluster to which you want to connect.
 Following below are the instructions for step by step installation of the CLI.

 1. If you do not already have a working directory for the CLI, create one.
 The preferred location is `/usr/local/bin` and all the instructions will reference this path.